 If you’re in the market for a life insurance policy, you may be asked to take a medical exam.
 There’s no reason to stress over this portion of the application process.
-However, it is important that you’re honest on your application and during the medical exam.
-If the insurer discovers that you were dishonest during any part of the application process, you risk the company deciding to not provide you with a policy or ending up with an unexpected premium amount.
+It’s meant to help a life insurer get a holistic picture of your health to provide you with the best pricing possible.

 What to Expect During the Exam

 The exam takes about 30 minutes, and the paramed can meet you at home, your place of business, or the exam office.
 Pro tip: schedule the exam where you’ll be most comfortable giving a blood and urine sample.